YJDoc2/hexo-theme-ascent/README.md

 - move the sans/serif and light/dark button to top
 - change archive style to not have toggle, and instead be a simple list
 - change 'x' to '•' and add margin in article meta info
+- change 'x' to '•' in nav, also add '...' after post excerpt